tensorflow/docs/site/en/install/pip.md

     Then, install TensorFlow with pip.

     Note: Do not install with conda.
 It may not have the latest stable version.
-We recommend using pip since TensorFlow is only officially released to PyPI.
+It's recommended to use pip since TensorFlow is only officially released to PyPI.

     ```bash